yavuzfeti/language_service/README.md

 v(String word): Returns the language translation corresponding to the given key.

 initialize({required String languageFolderPath, required List<String> languageCodes}): Initializes by taking the path to the language files and the language codes.

-saveLanguage(int value): Saves and changes the selected language.

 changeLanguage(int value): Changes and updates the active language.